The Goodman Cancer Research Centre’s major objectives for its graduate and postgraduate programs are to:

 Internal funding is available.

-McGill undergraduate students are invited to apply for training through the McGill Integrated Cancer Research Training Program (MICRTP).
-These summer studentships can last up to four months, and offers students real-life experience about the challenges and rewards of biomedical research.
+McGill undergraduate students are invited to apply for training during the summer months.
+These internships can last up to four months, and offer students real-life experience about the rewards and challenges of biomedical research.

 For more information, please contact: